SourceLabOrg/kafka-webview/README.md

 WebView supports connecting to Clusters using plaintext or SSL.
 You'll need to follow the [standard Kafka consumer client directions](https://kafka.apache.org/documentation.html#security_ssl) to create a Java Key Store (JKS) for your Trusted CA (TrustStore), and a JKS for your Consumer Key (KeyStore).

+If authenticating to a cluster using SASL, you'll need to define your authentication method and JAAS configuration.

 ### 3. Configure custom Message Formats (Optional)